strapify-dev/Strapify-Docs/src/syntax/auth-system/strapi-auth.md

 # strapi-auth

+> Please Note - The auth system stores the user's JWT in local storage.
+This is not secure and should not be used for sensitive data.
+Soon, the auth system will be updated to use secure cookies instead of local storage, but for now, please do not use the auth system for sensitive data.

+> When working with sensitive data or on projects that require any level of complexity beyond showing/hiding collections, the Strapify auth system is not recommended.

 `strapi-auth` is the first attribute that should be added to a login or register form when configuring the Strapify authentication system.

 The basic authentication system for Strapify consists of three parts: